Fróði Benjaminsen

-Fróði Benjaminsen (born 14 December 1977) is a Faroese former footballer who played as a defender or midfielder.
-Benjaminsen previously played for HB Tórshavn, B68 Toftir, Fram Reykjavík, B36 Tórshavn and Skála ÍF.
+Fróði Benjaminsen (born 14 December 1977) is a Faroese professional football manager and former platyer who played as a defender or midfielder.
+He is currently in charge of Faroe Islands Premier League club KÍ Klaksvik and the Faroe Islands national under-19 team.

+As a player, Benjaminsen played for B68 Toftir, Fram Reykjavík, B36 Tórshavn, HB Tórshavn, Víkingur Gøta, NSÍ Runavík and Skála ÍF.
 He made 95 appearances for the Faroe Islands and captained the national team since 2008.
 In 2015, he retired from the national team, but continued to play at club level until 2022.
 On 16 August 2016, Benjaminsen came out of international retirement to play against Hungary in the FIFA World Cup 2018 qualification phase.

 Club career

 In 2004, Benjaminsen transferred to Fram Reykjavík of the Icelandic Úrvalsdeild.
 On 20 December 2004, he signed a contract with B36 Tórshavn to return to his home country.

 Benjaminsen retired from club and international football in October 2015, but on 10 March 2016, he came out of retirement and signed a one-year deal with HB Tórshavn.

 Career statistics

 Scores and results list Faroe Islands' goal tally first, score column indicates score after each Benjaminsen goal.